How to stop procrastinating and get things done

 The art of getting things done is a tough one to master.
 But there are ways to stop procrastinating.

 Do you have a pressing task to do right now?
 Is that why you are avoiding it by reading this article?
 Maybe you have already browsed Instagram, spring cleaned your wardrobe, and sorted through every photo you have ever taken, just to avoid doing the task.

 Fear not, you are not alone when it comes to the art of procrastination.
 According to Newton’s First Law of Motion, a body at rest will stay at rest until compelled to do otherwise.
 It’s not our fault – it is science.

-Nearly all college students (between 80 to 95 per cent) procrastinate on a regular basis when it comes to completing coursework and assignments, according to 2007 study, while a survey carried out in 1997 found that procrastination was one of the top reasons why Ph.D. candidates failed to complete their dissertations.
+Nearly all college students (between 80 to 95%) procrastinate on a regular basis when it comes to completing coursework and assignments, according to a 2007 study, while a survey carried out in 1997 found that procrastination was one of the top reasons why Ph.D. candidates failed to complete their dissertations.